DaanHessen/walker-tui/README.md

 **⚙️ Deep Character Systems**: Skills matter.
 A technician sees different opportunities than a paramedic.
 Traits like "cautious" or "impulsive" shape available actions.

-**🎨 Beautiful Terminal UI**: Four gorgeous themes (Catppuccin, Dracula, Gruvbox, Solarized Dark) with responsive layouts and smooth interactions.
+**🎨 Beautiful Terminal UI**: Seven curated themes (Catppuccin, Dracula, Gruvbox, Solarized Dark, Nord, Tokyo Night, Everforest) with centered menus, full-width scene layouts, and smooth interactions.

 **🎲 Deterministic Chaos**: Every game uses a seed, so interesting worlds can be shared and replayed, but AI narration ensures the stories stay fresh.

-**📚 Archive System**: Your fallen survivors become archive cards with AI-generated epitaphs and their most memorable decisions.
+**📚 Archive System**: Your fallen survivors become archive cards with AI-generated epitaphs and their most memorable decisions, browsable across sessions via persistent profiles.
+**📝 Live Logs**: Hit `L` in-game to open the master log overlay.
+You can also tail logs from another terminal with `psql` (see Observability below).

 ## Advanced features